soltrinox/rift/README.md

 <!-- TODO: pranav -->
 ![smol screencast](assets/smol-screencast.gif) <!-- TODO: pranav -->

-## Usage
-Once the Rift VSCode extension is [installed](#manual-installation), the Rift icon should appear in your sidebar.
-Click on the icon to activate the extension.

 ## Tips
 - Press Command+K to focus the Rift Omnibar.